 Number 2: The Missing Page

 War has had a terrible impact on several record collections, from the patchy recording during the English Civil War, to the WWI records burnt during WWII.
-Anyone tracing Irish family history will be able to tell you how difficult it is missing pre-1901 census records.
+Anyone tracing Irish family history will be able to tell you how difficult it is because of missing pre-1901 census records.

 No one knows every alternative available for every record, but there are lots of guides that can help you.
 Sometimes finding a substitute can be as simple as googling your ‘missing record’ along with the word ‘alternative’.

-Number 3: Frequently Used First Names
+Number 3: Frequently-Used First Names

 Little William had a cousin, born about the same time and in the same village.
 His name was also William.
 He probably married an Elizabeth too.
 Repeat this pattern across several generations and you can see why I decided to give my children unusual names!

+Hopefully I’ve reassured you that the three most common genealogy problems aren’t insurmountable.
 For more information on disproof you might like to read: